Position: Assistant Coach

 From recruiting to golf instruction to facility enhancement to overall administration of the program, Byrd has had a positive influence on Larry Penley’s program.
 He had a big hand in the design and fund raising for the Larry Penley Golf Building that was dedicated in the fall of 2011

-In the summer of 2017 William Nottingham won the North-South Amateur at Pinehurst No. 2 in July, then Doc Redman brought the program national aclaim by winning the US Amateur at Riviera, just the second Tiger to win that event.
+In the summer of 2017 William Nottingham won the North-South Amateur at Pinehurst No. 2, then Doc Redman brought the program national acclaim by winning the US Amateur at Riviera, just the second Tiger to win that event.
 Byrd recruited both to Clemson.

-In his first 12 years with the program, Clemson finished in the top 20 at the NCAA Championships four times, a number-seven finish in 2006, a number-five finish in 2008, a 16th place finish in 2010 and a 14th place finish in 2016.
-The program reached the NCAA Tournament all 12 years and has been ranked in the final top 25 of the Sagarin computer rankings eight times, including 2017.
+In his first 14 years with the program, Clemson finished in the top 20 at the NCAA Championships six times, a number-seven finish in 2006, a number-five finish in 2008, a 16th place finish in 2010, 16th place finish in 2016, a 13th place in 2018 and a number-eight finish in 2019.
+The program has reached the NCAA Tournament all 14 years Byrd has been an assistant and has been ranked in the final top 25 of the Sagarin computer rankings 10 times.

 Byrd had a significant impact on Clemson’s top five recruiting class that entered Clemson in August of 2006.
 Sam Saunders and Kyle Stanley were both ranked among the top 10 junior players in the nation and went on to have outstanding freshman seasons.